ng-bao/CTF-Writeups/cyberdefenders/Acoustic_Lab.md

 <img width="1280" height="800" alt="image" src="https://github.com/user-attachments/assets/e02d674a-65bf-4287-9e1f-bd35fe7a3d8f" />

-By the way, we can hear the secret message at nearly the end of audio.
+By this way, we can hear the secret message at nearly the end of audio.

 Answer:`Mexico`